 Five to six subspecies are recognized:

-are widely recognized - taczanowskii only by some authorities.
-Pale Sand Martin has been split from the present species.
+these are widely recognized - taczanowskii only by some authorities.

 Riverbanks, lakesides and sandpit, often seen in numbers hunting insects in low flight over lakes and rivers.
 Prior to and during migration they roost communally in large reedbeds

 The diet includes insects, such as flies and spiders that are caught in flight.

 Breeds colonially in vertical sandy or earth banks, e.g. in gravel-pits and river banks, where nest is excavated (often a good metre horizontally into the earth).

 The nest burrow is built by both parents; the chamber being lined with plant material and feathers.
 The eggs are white, and shiny.
 Incubation and care of the young is carried out by both parents.